Percival David

 Sir Percival Victor David Ezekiel David, 2nd Baronet (21 July 1892 – 9 October 1964) was a Bombay-born British financier who is best known as a scholar and collector of Chinese ceramics.
+His collection of Chinese ceramics in the Percival David Foundation of Chinese Art is regarded as the world's most important single collection outside of the palace collections in China and Taiwan.
 He also formed a collection of Chinese stamps and postal history that has been evaluated as one of the greatest ever assembled.

 Early life

 David was born in Bombay into a Jewish family in British India that originated in Baghdad.
 His father, Sir Sassoon David, 1st Baronet, founded the Bank of India.

 He was educated in India at Elphinstone College and the University of Bombay, and then at the University of London (D. Lit.).